litmuschaos/litmus-e2e/README.md

   </tr>
   <tr>
     <td>Setup</td>
-    <td>In this stage the gke cluster is setup with the given value of nodes</td>
+    <td>In this stage, the gke cluster is set up with the given value of nodes.</td>
   </tr>
   <tr>
     <td>Install</td>
-    <td>This is the Litmus installation stage, in this satge the crds rbacs and the operator are created</td>
+    <td>This is the Litmus installation stage, in this stage the crds rbacs and the operator are created.</td>
   </tr>
     <tr>
     <td>Deploy</td>